dhanesh123in/blog/_posts/2022-02-08-sqlalchemy-example.markdown

 ---
 layout: post
-title:  "Object Relationship Mapping with SQLAlchemy"
+title:  "Object-Relational Mapping with SQLAlchemy"
 author: Dhanesh Padmanabhan
 date:   2022-02-08
 tags: SQLAlchemy ORM
 ---

-Object Relationship Mapping (ORM) is a common approach for writing services interacting with relational databases in an object oriented fashion.
+Object-Relational Mapping (ORM) is a common approach for writing services interacting with relational databases in an object oriented fashion.
 Hibernate is a very popular ORM tool for Java.
 SQLAlchemy is the popular choice for Python.

 <h3>The Problem Statement</h3>